Chat to us on WhatsApp (031 835 4245) | We will call you back | Emergency: 0860 93 94 93

 1. The Earlier, the Better

 One of the most valuable decisions you can make is to take out life cover when you’re young and healthy.
 Why?
-Because your premiums are likely to be more affordable, and you’ll lock in that rate for the long term.
+Because your premiums are likely to be more affordable for the long term.
 As we age, health risks increase and so does the cost of cover.
 By securing a policy early, you're safeguarding your future at today’s lower rates.

 *Premiums based on profile of male, non-smoker, with a diploma, married, with medical aid